 The Asus PB287Q is one of the best monitors for programming.
 It comes with the ASUS eye care technology with flicker-free to reduce eye fatigue.

-Just like the other monitors I’ve recommended so far, this one supports various connectivity and can be comfortably viewed from a wide angle.
+Just like the other monitors we’ve recommended so far, this one supports various connectivity and can be comfortably viewed from a wide angle.

 It does support VESA mounting, but a lot of customers have said that the monitor is too bulky to actually mount.
 You may also find the design to be slightly outdated.